 Jansone et al (2004) Opposite effects of γ1- and γ2-melanocyte stimulating hormone on regulation of the DArgic mesolimbic system in rats.
 Neurosci.Lett.
 361 68 PMID: 15135895

 If you know of a relevant reference for γ1-MSH, please let us know.

 View Related Products by Product Action

-Currently there are no citations for γ1-MSH.
 Do you know of a great paper that uses γ1-MSH from Tocris?
-If so please let us know.
+Please let us know.

 There are currently no reviews for this product.
-Be the first to review gamma1-MSH and earn rewards!
+Be the first to review γ1-MSH and earn rewards!

 Submit a review and receive an Amazon gift card.

 $50/€35/£30/$50CAN/¥300 Yuan/¥5000 Yen for first to review with an image

 $25/€18/£15/$25CAN/¥75 Yuan/¥1250 Yen for a review with an image

 $10/€7/£6/$10 CAD/¥70 Yuan/¥1110 Yen for a review without an image